4ryawijaya/4ryawijaya/README.md

 - 👋 Hi, I’m @4ryawijaya
-- 🌱 My Journey to become fullstack developer
-- 💞️ Switch career to web developer
-- ON Going learning HTML and CSS
+- Get analytical and curios with data
 - Open for remote work
 - 📫 How to reach me (email me)

 <!---